 2. Saturate Your Post with Keywords

 If you want your post to be more SEO-friendly, use more search keywords in your writing.
-Studies show that people use very long and specific search terms when Googling.
+Studies show that people use very long and specific search terms on Google.
 Pick a couple key words that are specific to your post and your audience.
 For example, when infinity scarves were getting really popular, using the words “infinity scarves” multiple times would help.
 But what’s even better?
 A sequin infinity scarf from Anthropologie.
 See how we can get more specific?
 Mentioning brands, sizes, and other concrete information creates stronger keywords.
 Use Google Keyword Planner to help narrow down your keywords for your posts.

 3. Do a Google Search BEFORE You Post